 Photo by Harits Mustya Pratama, Unsplash.

-As a Muslim woman, I marvel at the assumption women are pressured or forced to wear hijab.
+As a Muslim woman, I marvel at the assumption women are pressured or forced to wear the hijab.
 In my experience, the opposite is more often the case.

 Muslim women in my community struggle for their right to wear hijab, not the other way around.

-I’ve never heard of a husband forcing his wife to wear hijab in a real-life scenario.
+I’ve never heard of a husband forcing his wife to wear the hijab in a real-life scenario.
 Husbands are usually supportive or neutral.

 Some actually discourage women from wearing hijab, usually citing fears of discrimination, open hostility, and in some cases, violence.

 Sometimes parents do pressure daughters to wear hijab.
 That can be a real struggle when a teenager wants to fit in with her peers.